Lmaceira88/nano_website/README.md

 For production deployment with subdomain support:

 1. Deploy to Vercel or another hosting provider that supports custom domains
-2. Configure wildcard DNS records for your domain (e.g., `*.projectnano.vercel.app`)
+2. Configure wildcard DNS records for your domain (e.g., `*.projectnano.co.uk`)
 3. Set up the appropriate environment variables for production

+### CI/CD with GitHub Actions

+This project uses GitHub Actions for continuous integration and deployment:

+- Automatic deployment to Vercel when changes are pushed to the main branch
+- Environment variables and secrets managed securely through GitHub
+- Production builds optimized for performance

 ## License